Fiat 124: Malaysia

 The 124 was also built at the Kilang Pembena Kereta-Kereta (KPKK) factory in Tampoi, Johor, since the latter half of 1967.
 The cars were distributed by Sharikat Fiat Distributors.
-Originally only available with the 1.2-liter engine with 60 hp-metric, in late 1969 the sportier 124 Special joined the lineup.
-This version has twin headlamps, and the larger, pushrod 1.4-liter engine with 70 hp-metric.
+Originally only available with the 1.2-litre engine with 60 hp-metric, in late 1969 the sportier 124 Special joined the lineup.
+This version has twin headlamps, and the larger, pushrod 1.4-litre engine with 70 hp-metric.
 In late 1971, about a year after its introduction in Italy, the twin-cam 124 Special T also joined the Malaysian production line.